PatrickDorneles/FastTodo/README.md

 ![Fast Todo Logo](./src/assets/logo.png)

 A fast todo for web browsing.
 This is a project made for an app idea that you can find in the [App Ideas repository](https://github.com/florinpop17/app-ideas).
-You can find the specific to-do list app idea [here](https://github.com/florinpop17/app-ideas/blob/master/Projects/2-Intermediate/To-Do-App.md)
+You can find the specific to-do list app idea [here](https://github.com/florinpop17/app-ideas/blob/master/Projects/2-Intermediate/To-Do-App.md).

+You can test it [here](https://fast-todo.vercel.app/).

 ## Description
 **Tier:** 2-Intermediate